ILOs and your NDIS Plan

 You can get the Service Proposal here.

 2. The next step is to have the funding to make your ILO happen.
-This is called Individualised Living Options – Supports.
-This can be for things like to help you to
+This is called Individualised Living Option Supports.
+The funding will include:

 1. Your Primary supports